 Very few patients have permanent issues with nipple sensation after breast augmentation.
 But quite a few have short-term issues that resolve during the first several months of recovery.
 Most patients will complain of hypersensitivity that results from nerve stretching.
 Very few will have a decrease or loss of sensation.
 The nerves that affect nipple sensation are not at high risk for injury at the site of the skin incision, but rather on the chest wall when the outside of the pocket is being developed.
-For this reason, Dr. Stoeckel is quite gentle with the lateral pocket dissection to minimize this potential complication.
+For this reason, Dr. Stoeckel and Dr. Purzycki are quite gentle with the lateral pocket dissection to minimize this potential complication.

 What happens with breastfeeding after breast implant surgery?